bobycv06fpm/DL-project-Makeup-Transfer/README.md

 <img src="CycleGAN.png" width="600" height="400" align="bottom" />

 ### BeautyGAN
-Data can be retrieved from
+Data can be retrieved from https://drive.google.com/file/d/1Tfl-hQPIBDUjXZRePVoF4kzd1oSpoPKn/view?usp=sharing
+Pretrain vgg16 can be retrieved from
 In BeautyGAN folder, run the code with
 ```bash
 python main.py